 - 1. Thread the preload nut onto the crosslide screw. - 2.
-Slide the stepper motor mount over the leadscrew end. - 3.
-Push a coupler through the bearings and over the tapered end of the leadscrew.
+Slide the stepper motor mount over the leadscrew end.

+3. Push a coupler through the bearings and over the tapered end of the leadscrew.
 Attach it to the leadscrew with the new 5-40 screw provided.
 To tighten, put a hex key through the hole in the side of the mount and into the handwheel shaft set screw.
 Hold the key to keep the shaft from turning while tightening the 5-40 SHCS in the end of the coupling.
 (See figure 3.)

+FIGURE 3-Keeping the leadscrew from turning while tightening 5-40 screw and the preload nut.
 NOTE: In the drawing above, the mill base is used as an example, but the same technique is used on the lathe.
-The hex key adjustment hole may be located on the side of the mount instead of the bottom as is shown here.
+Note also that the access hole is now located on the side of the mount rather than the bottom as is shown here.

 - 4. Using a 3/8" wrench, adjust the preload nut snugly against the end of the bearing.
 Tighten it enough to remove all endplay.
 (See Figure 4 to understand how the nut preloads the bearings.)
 Turn the coupling by hand to make sure it turns freely, then put a little LocTite® on the threads behind the preload nut and let capillary action draw the fluid in.
-Figure 3 shows using a hex key through the hole in the mount to keep the coupler from turning while tightening the preload nut. - 5.
-Attach the stepper motor mount to the table or bed by installing two $8-32 \times 3/4$ " SHCS provided.
+Figure 3 shows how to use a hex key through the hole in the mount to keep the coupler from turning while tightening the preload nut. - 5.
+Attach the stepper motor mount to the table or bed by installing two 8-32 x 3/4" SHCS provided.
 This will insure proper alignment.
 The 8-32 socket head screws go inside the motor mount and thread into the tapped holes in the bed or table.
 Before tightening the screws, turn the coupler by hand to make sure the mount is properly aligned and is not putting tension on the leadscrew.
+Before tightening the screws, turn the coupler by hand to make sure the mount is properly aligned and is not putting tension on the leadscrew.
 The holes in the mount are slightly oversize to allow for minor alignment adjustments.
-Check again for proper alignment by again hand-turning the coupler to assure there is no binding after the final tightening of the screws.
+Check again for proper alignment by again hand-turning the coupler to assure there is no binding. after the final tightening of the screws.